 Content material for certificate and diploma courses offered by the majority of South African colleges and universities is freely accessible.
 A newly launched seven-week short course at the University of Cape Town is an example of practical knowledge and skills, obtainable to manage a residential letting business with confidence and professionalism.

 However, insurance also forms a vital part of educated choices when it comes to a knowledgeable business approach.
 Most landlords, who pay monthly premiums for building and content insurance, are only covered against damages to their property and content, which may be caused by weather, accidents, theft or tenants.

 Whereas coverage to insure against the risks associated with defaulting tenants can avoid, and possibly eradicate the event of outstanding bond re-payments, piling into heaps up interest earning debt.
-Products such as MiRent protect small landlords who, due to outstanding mortgage loans, are exposed to additional risk from tenants in poor standing.
+Available products protect small landlords who, due to outstanding mortgage loans, are exposed to additional risk from tenants in poor standing.
 This coverage will not only avoid monetary losses, but also the consequences of outstanding mortgage payments escalating into tarnished credit records.

 Coverage of up to R100 000 ensures timely rental collections, irrespective of late payments.
 Added benefits comprise tenant verification, credit checks, compliant leases in respect of the new Consumer Protection Act, plus interest-bearing tenant deposit accounts.

 Buy-to-let landlords are now assured of all round coverage within the industry.